teald/porchlight/docs/other/quickstart.rst

 true constant, like ``const`` in other programming languages.
 The data could *still be modified as a side effect of functions*.

-Within our |Neighborhood|, we've aleady seen param basics.
+Within our |Neighborhood|, we've already seen param basics.
 We can add our own params or modify the existing ones in a few different ways, the safest of which is to use :py:meth:`~porchlight.neighborhood.Neighborhood.set_param`, which we used above.